Our survey sample size calculator can help determine how many people are needed to carry out a successful survey that is statistically significant.

-When considering conducting a survey, wondering how many responses are needed for a statistically significant dataset is one of the first questions.
+When considering conducting a survey, one of the first questions is how many responses are needed for a statistically significant dataset.
 Determining the right survey sample size depends on many factors.
-But with our sample size calculator, you can answer this question online and for free.
-Using it is easy, though understanding the basic principles of how to get data that actually matters is the first step.
+But with our sample size calculator, you can easily find the ideal sample size for a survey—online and for free.
+Using it is easy, though understanding the basic principles of getting data that actually matters is the first step.

 The number of people your sample will represent.